 If you believe a judge issued a criminal warrant against you or you are unsure, talk to a lawyer as soon as possible.

-Baltimore criminal defense attorney Randolph Rice has worked as a prosecutor in the past.
+Baltimore criminal defense lawyer Randolph Rice has worked as a prosecutor in the past.
 He knows the serious consequences you face when a criminal warrant is issued and is familiar with the strategies for fighting warrants.
 Please contact our criminal defense team today at (410) 834-3678.